-4.6 UNDERLOAD
+4.7 UNDERLOAD

-In the event a member's full-time load for the academic year (summer, fall and spring) is less than 2.0 (100% base load each semester), it shall be adjusted within the same academic year in which the underload occurs through one of the following:
+In the event a member's full-time load for the academic year (summer, fall and spring) is less than 2.0 (100% base load each semester), it shall be adjusted within the same fiscal year in which the underload occurs through one of the following.
+Any method used to make load for the semester applies only to that semester.
+The process shall be followed in this order: